Governance, risk and compliance (GRC): Definitions and resources

 1) Governance

-Governance is the process of ensuring that all organizational activities (IT operations, training, etc.) align to support and advance the organization’s overall goals and objectives.
+Governance ensures that all organizational activities (IT operations, training, etc.) align to support and advance the organization’s overall goals and objectives.
 Governance typically involves the organization’s key decision-makers, such as board members or high-level executives.
 It defines and enforces activities like:

-How executives gather data, make strategic decisions, communicate with key stakeholders and determine who joins the board, all depend on governance.
+Governance affects how executives gather data, make strategic decisions, communicate with key stakeholders and determine who joins the board.
 An example of poor governance in an organization might be a group of executives engaging in insider trading or a director whose business decisions and strategies consistently reflect a lack of interest in environmental, social or legal guidelines.

 Effective governance uses data, information, and hard evidence to develop strategies and make decisions.
 Key sources include: